Which types of companies can be registered in Mexico?

-In Mexico there exists five types of commercial companies, of which the most recommendable, from an operational and corporate point of view, are the ‘Sociedad Anónima’ (Corporation) with a Variable Capital modality, or the ‘Sociedad de Responsabilidad Limitada’ (Limited Liability Company), with the Variable Capital modality as well.
+In Mexico there exists five types of commercial companies that can be register, of which the most recommendable, from an operational and corporate point of view, are the ‘Sociedad Anónima’ (Corporation) with a Variable Capital modality, or the ‘Sociedad de Responsabilidad Limitada’ (Limited Liability Company), with the Variable Capital modality as well.

 The differences between both companies, as well as their characteristics and benefits, will be mentioned after informing you about the characteristics of the Mexican Corporation (Sociedad Anónima).

-It should be mentioned that, depending on the corporate purpose of the company, there may exist certain restrictions imposed by the Mexican Foreign Investment in relation to direct participation of foreign capital in Mexican companies.
+It should be mentioned that, depending on the corporate purpose of the company being registered, there may exist certain restrictions imposed by the Mexican Foreign Investment in relation to direct participation of foreign capital in Mexican companies.
 Nevertheless, these restrictions are very limited and generally only apply to companies with activities concerning certain sectors and industries considered of national security and importance.

 a) This is a company which capital is represented by nominative shares.
 Each share gives the right to one vote to its shareholders.
 The law does not require a fixed minimum capital.
 However, it is advisable to have a fixed minimum capital of at least Mx.
 Pesos $100,000.00.

 b) The law requires a minimum of two shareholders and does not provide for or require a limit about the maximum of shareholders.
 As already mentioned, there is not a limit about the amount of foreign investment in the social capital when the company is going to engage in import, sale and lease of heavy machinery.
 The shareholders, except in special circumstances, are only responsible for paying the nominal value of the shares they subscribe.